If you have no energy after work to workout, this article will show you how to boost energy and motivate yourself to exercise.

 Sleep deprivation has other negative effects like forgetfulness, low energy, and weight gain.

 Low intake of iron and magnesium can make you feel tired all the time.

-People who eat processed foods have higher risk of nutrient deficiency compared to whole food eaters.
+People who eat processed foods have a higher risk of nutrient deficiency compared to whole food eaters.
 Processed foods are low in nutrients and high in calorie.

 Drinking sugary beverages

 Do you drink sodas or fresh juice in the afternoon?
 These sweet beverages can make you feel tired and weak.

 Sugary beverages boost energy levels for about an hour due to blood sugar spike.
 But the blood sugar levels soon drop and as a result, you’re left feeling tired and drained.

 It’s common knowledge that people who want to lose weight have to maintain a calorie deficit.
 But a huge calorie deficit can cause low energy.

 The body needs enough fuel from food to replenish the energy lost at work and to help you push through the workout.

 Fatigue is a symptom of many diseases.
 People with diabetes, arthritis, anemia, and thyroid problems feel tired all the time.